getlantern/tassis/README.md

 ### Address
 The unique combination of UserID and DeviceID constitutes an address.

+### Sealed Sender
+A scheme for allowing senders to send messages without intermediaries know who sent the message.

 Signal clients use the [X3DH key agreement protocol](https://www.signal.org/docs/specifications/x3dh/) to establish encrypted session, which requires server-facilitiated exchange of key information.

 messaging-server is ignorant of Signal's encryption algorithms and simply stores the key information for use by Signal's client-side encryption logic as opaque data.